Tuesday, March 03, 2020

 TKC MUST READ!!!
-JACKSON COUNTY PROSECUTOR MEAN JEAN TOUTS CRIME FIGHTING PROGRESS IN ANNUAL REPORT!!!
+JACKSON COUNTY PROSECUTOR 'MEAN' JEAN PETERS BAKER TOUTS CONVICTION PERCENTAGE PROGRESS IN ANNUAL REPORT!!!

-- Established new Caring for Crime Survivors program
+- Expanded the new Caring for Crime Survivors program

 Thank you for taking an interest in the important work of the Jackson County Prosecutor’s Office.
-We look ahead with the hope that we can even further improve public safety and benefit everyone in our community.
+We look ahead at even more progress in improving public safety and ensuring our office works well for everyone in our community.